Saudi-US

 Also

-holding talks with the CIA director, the Secretaries of the State, Defense,
+holding talks with the CIA director, the Secretaries of State, Defense, Treasury, Commerce, and Energy, along with the leaders of Congress, showed how pragmatic the Kingdom wanted its age-old ally to be.

 “The